Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 New Year’s Eve (December)

 Whilst there are no official gay events taking place during New Year's Eve in Taipei, you can bet your bottom dollar the Ximen Red House will be alive and buzzing more than ever!
-NYE in Taipei is famous for being one of the best gay party destinations in all of Asia alongside Bangkok.
+NYE in Taipei is famous for being one of the best gay party destinations in Asia, alongside Bangkok.
 The Ximen Red House has an official countdown, after which the entire area transforms into one amazing giant gay street party.

-• Taipei I/O: this is more like a Japanese onsen in style, spread over 3 floors.
-Look out for their themed nights like “Japanese Bondage”, “Fundoshi Night” and “Nude”.
+- Taipei I/O: This is more like a Japanese onsen in style, spread over 3 floors.
+Look out for their themed nights like “Japanese Bondage”, “Fundoshi Night,” and “Nude”.
 Taipei I/O is located at No. 12-1號, Lane 49, Shuangcheng Street.
 It is open daily from midday to around midnight, and all day on Saturdays.

-• Hans Men's Sauna: a more local gay sauna attracting an older crowd.
+- Hans Men's Sauna: a more local gay sauna attracting an older crowd.
 Sometimes also referred to as “Herrensauna“.
 It is open 24/7 and is located at 8F, 70 Xining S. Rd.

 Gay cruising in Taipei

 Outdoor gay cruising in Taipei is not as popular as it used to be.
-Since the growth in popularity of the gay dating apps over the past decade, outdoor gay cruising has almost disappeared.
+Since the growth in popularity of gay dating apps over the past decade, outdoor gay cruising has almost disappeared.
 There are, however, several spots that still retain a reputation for a bit of hanky panky, which our local Taiwanese friends advised us of:

-• Eslite Bookstore: We know.
+- Eslite Bookstore: We know.
 We know.
 You’re asking, “What were they thinking?
 A bookstore?
 Surely not?”
 And perhaps, by day, you’d be right in thinking you wouldn’t get much luck.
 But this bookstore is open 24 hours.
 So by night, the store attracts a different kind of tourist… Many of those who do cruise are foreigners or local boys looking for some fun.
-Hang around in the erotic section long enough and you might just get lucky.
-Who doesn’t love a guy that reads eh?
+Hang around in the erotic section long enough, and you might just get lucky.
+Who doesn’t love a guy that reads, eh?

-• 228 Park: This is the park that inspired the famous scene in “Crystal Boys” – Taiwan’s first gay novel (later made into a movie called “Outcasts”).
+- 228 Park: This is the park that inspired the famous scene in “Crystal Boys” – Taiwan’s first gay novel (later made into a movie called “Outcasts”).
 228 Park is open all night and sees a lot of “traffic”!
 Many of those cruising tend to gravitate towards the toilets, so if you're looking to get some action, that is the best place to go looking.

 Gay hot springs in Taipei

 Taiwan is beloved for its hot springs.
 There is truly no better place to go and unwind.
 Just dip into the warm waters and allow your worries to float away.
-We’ve listed two of the most popular gay hot spring in Taipei to check out:
+We’ve listed two of the most popular gay hot springs in Taipei to check out:

-• Kawayu Spa & Sauna: Kawayu is an all-male, all-naked spa, popular with everyone from tourists to locals.
+- Kawayu Spa & Sauna: Kawayu is an all-male, all-naked spa, popular with everyone from tourists to locals.
 It is decorated with an authentic Japanese onsen setting.
 It features 3 pools outside: a big soaking pool that averages 42°C, a round cold whirlpool, and a hydrotherapy hot pool with massaging jets.
 Note: if you forget to bring your own towel, you can rent one for NT$200.

 Gay friendly restaurants in Taipei